programming-contest/programming-contest.github.io/website/en/create-post.md

 ---
 layout: page
-title: "Create a post"
+title: Create a post
-subtitle: "Here how to create a post on this blog."
+subtitle: Here how to create a post on this blog
 ref: create-post
 lang: en
 permalink: /en/create-post/